-Sometimes the just and judgmental God of the Old Testament seems so different from the loving and forgiving and merciful God of the New Testament.
+Sometimes the just and judgmental God of the Old Testament seems so different from the loving, forgiving, and merciful God of the New Testament.
 Often the prophets spoke cuttingly to people, but when you step back to see the whole picture, you discover a God of mercy.
 Who was Hosea in the Bible?

 What happened to Hosea in the Bible?

-In the Bible, it is known that Hosea was “forced” by God to marry a whore.
-The Lord had Hosea wed a whore named Gomer.
-He accepted her as his better half, however, Gomer continued to meander into the arms of different darlings. …
+In the Bible, it is known that Hosea was “forced” by God to marry a hustler.
+The Lord had Hosea wed a hustler named Gomer.
+He accepted her as his better half.
+However, Gomer continued to meander into the arms of different darlings. …

 So Gomer continued to undermine Hosea.
 She left him with the children and went out into the arms of different sweethearts, betraying him, scorning him, and submitting infidelity over and over.

 Read also: Jehoiakim.
 Who was King Jehoiakim in the Bible?

 Biography of Hosea and Gomer

 Read more: Manasseh.
 Who was King Manasseh in the Bible?